dimodi/project-templates/README.md

 ## Update or Uninstall

-1. Close Visual Studio.
-1. Open Terminal and go to the repository root folder.
+1. To update, follow steps 1 - 3 from the [installation guide](#install).
-1. Execute the `update.sh` or `uninstall.sh` scripts.
+1. To update or uninstall, execute the `update.sh` or `uninstall.sh` script.
 On Windows:
     ```sh
     ./update.sh
     ```
     On macOS and Linux:
     ```sh
     sh update.sh
-    ```
-    Alternatively, use the `dotnet new uninstall` command to uninstall only selected templates:
-    ```sh
-    dotnet new uninstall Net6/TelerikBlazorServer
     ```

 ## License